Swiss insurer Helvetia to buy rival Nationale Suisse

 Helvetia's offer is made up of 52 francs per share in cash plus an equity component, which will create up to 1.22 million new Helvetia shares in total, the insurer said.

-The combined group will have estimated annual profits of more than 500 million Swiss francs ($560 million) and premiums of 9 billion, Helvetia said.
+The combined group will have estimated annual profits of more than 500 million Swiss francs and premiums of 9 billion, Helvetia said.

 Nationale Suisse, which employs around 1,900 people, has 20 subsidiaries and branches in markets across Europe as well as in Asia and Latin America.